nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The proposed undo/redo mechanism is facilitated by `VersionedAnimeList`.
 It extends `AnimeList` with an undo/redo history, stored internally as an `animeListStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedAnimeList#commit()` — Saves the current address book state in its history.
+* `VersionedAnimeList#commit()` — Saves the current anime list state in its history.
-* `VersionedAnimeList#undo()` — Restores the previous address book state from its history.
+* `VersionedAnimeList#undo()` — Restores the previous anime list state from its history.
-* `VersionedAnimeList#redo()` — Restores a previously undone address book state from its history.
+* `VersionedAnimeList#redo()` — Restores a previously undone anime list state from its history.

 These operations are exposed in the `Model` interface as `Model#commitAnimeList()`, `Model#undoAnimeList()` and `Model#redoAnimeList()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAnimeList` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedAnimeList` will be initialized with the initial anime list state, and the `currentStatePointer` pointing to that single anime list state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th anime in the address book.
-The `delete` command calls `Model#commitAnimeList()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `animeListStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete 5` command to delete the 5th anime in the anime list.
+The `delete` command calls `Model#commitAnimeList()`, causing the modified state of the anime list after the `delete 5` command executes to be saved in the `animeListStateList`, and the `currentStatePointer` is shifted to the newly inserted anime list state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `add n/David …​` to add a new anime.
-The `add` command also calls `Model#commitAnimeList()`, causing another modified address book state to be saved into the `animeListStateList`.
+The `add` command also calls `Model#commitAnimeList()`, causing another modified anime list state to be saved into the `animeListStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAnimeList()`, so the address book state will not be saved into the `animeListStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAnimeList()`, so the anime list state will not be saved into the `animeListStateList`.

 </div>

 Step 4.
 The user now decides that adding the anime was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAnimeList()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#undoAnimeList()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous anime list state, and restores the anime list to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)